Professional Automotive Upholstery Spray Adhesive for High Temperature Vehicle Interiors

 Professional Application Process for Interior Trimming

-Technical testing shows that 90% of adhesive failures result from poor 100% substrate cleaning.
-Surface preparation is the most critical 100% phase in achieving a permanent 60 Newton automotive 100% bond.
+Technical testing shows that 90% of all adhesive failures in professional workshops result from poor or incomplete substrate cleaning.

 Surface preparation and keying